 CUT OUT JUICE AND SODA

 Try flavoring your water if it doesn’t have appeal.
-You could even add in some cane sugar to sweeten it up a touch to help you adjust to drinking water.
+You could even add in some cane sugar to sweeten it to help you adjust to drinking water.

-If you hit a great sale on a juice that has too much sugar per serving water it down.
+If you hit a great sale on a juice with too much sugar per serving, water it down.
 The kids won’t notice if you don’t make a big deal about it.

 SHOP AT A FARMER’S MARKET

 Buying your produce in season is the key to big savings.
-You will save money even at the grocery store when you are buying produce in season, but if you shop at the Farmer’s market you will save even more!
+You will save money even at the grocery store when you buy produce in season, but if you shop at the Farmer’s market, you will save even more!

 GIVE YOURSELF GRACE

 I became crazy with our first daughter in what I was feeding her.
 It’s like the whole world was new to me.
 It doesn’t help that we google anytime we have a question.
-You have to find your balance and you have to give yourself grace.
+You have to find your balance, and you have to give yourself grace.

 HAVE A NEW MINDSET

-Decide today to not dread what must be done.
+Decide today not to dread what must be done.
 Start each day with an attitude of gratitude.
 Enjoy yourself.
 Enjoy this new challenge.
 Get ready to be on a brighter path to financial freedom.